Your number showing up as spam or scam likely when calling someone is an industry-wide issue.

 - Some people may block all calls not in their contact list

-- Some people may have enabled a spam prevention service on their cell phone service
+- Some people may have enabled a spam prevention service through their carrier and each carrier has their own algorithm to detect spam

 An ounce of prevention is worth a pound of cure, so before trying to recover from being flagged as spam, we first recommend these preventative tips that are within your control: